lijune-risd/mixed-reality-window-streaming/README.md

 - An SSL certificate is required, so if you don't provide a cert, nor are running this on a reverse proxy that has one, then you should enable settings on your browser to allow HTTP video transmission.
 Example for Google Chrome provided [here](https://stackoverflow.com/a/58172025)

+Note: On some mac OS, port 5000 is unusable.
+In that case, if you're using chrome, change the port in gunicorn_init.sh to 6000, rebuild the docker image, and try again.
+Make sure you've done the above SSL step above on both computers.

 ## Todos (old)